Joan2xP/whatsapp-bot/README.md

 To send the messages, a .ods file containing contacts, another .ods file containing users to send messages and text to put in the final image are needed, add them in a .env.
 There are example files.

-You need to install the pip packages:
+You need to install pip packages:

 ```
 pip install -r requirements.txt